 In 1875, the Church of St. Mary began in a frame building sixty feet long and thirty feet wide.
 In 1910, this original frame was replaced with a brick structure.
 In 1917, the parish opened a school on the site with an enrollment of 125 students.
 The school increased its space with an addition in 1958.
 By the 1990s, the increasing population of the School of St. Mary warranted further expansion.
 A new Primary Grade Center opened in 1997.
 Today, St. Mary’s parish facilities encompass six buildings and approximately twelve acres of property on two campuses.

 Located in beautiful Lake Forest, Illinois, thirty miles north of Chicago, the School of St. Mary has grown into two campuses.
-Currently, we educate close to 400 students beginning in our three-year-old preschool program and continuing through eighth grade.
+Currently, we educate over 400 students, beginning in our two-year-old preschool program and continuing through eighth grade.